SodaMtnDew/MsShellcodeDev/README.md

 Main part: MsShellcodeDev -- Visual Studio 2026 is the recommended IDE to compile the solution, however, as sln provided, using VS2015, 2017, 2019 & 2022 to build this project is possible, just remember to modify some important settings such as platform toolset and others.
 Hardware & software requirements are the same as used Visual Studio Version.
 For allowing ShellcodeTestLoader to be executed on Windows XP x86/x64 version, v140xp or v141xp toolsets (though deprecated) should be installed in addtion to the C Desktop Development Core Components.

-Additional tool part: MsShellcodeDev-TestLoader -- Visual Studio 2008 Express with SP1 was used to build this project since windows 2000 compatibility is considered.
+Additional tool part: MsShellcodeDev-TestLoader -- Visual Studio 2008 Express with SP1 was used to build this project since windows 2000 compatibility is considered, and Visual Studio 2008 is the last version supporting windows 2000 & first version supporting x64.
 Converted shellcode could be successfully tested using compiled ShellcodeTestLoader from Windows 2000 to Windows 11 platforms.

 # Requirement - To Build the Shellcode
 To execute "Vcxproj to Shellcode Compiler" to convert & compile the vcxproj to shellcode, Windows 7 & Visual Studio 2015 (or higher version OSes/IDEs) are required, so the Software/Hardwre requirements just same as Win 7 & VS 2015.
 The converted project should be developed using pure C & win32/win64 APIs without class & global variable definitions.